Snehil2103/TCL-workshop/README.md

    The TCL workshop on synthesis and timing provided valuable insights into TCL scripting for Front-End Design, enhancing our understanding of scripting and open-source EDA tools.

+ # Acknowledgement:

+   I extend my sincere gratitude to Kunal Ghosh and the VSD team for their guidance.

+ # Certificate of completion: